Azart Price Down 9.4% Over Last 7 Days (AZART)

 - Uro (URO) traded flat against the dollar and now trades at $0.0411 or 0.00000536 BTC.

-Azart (AZART) is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
-It launched on May 19th, 2018.
+Azart is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
+Its launch date was May 19th, 2018.
 Azart’s total supply is 4,146,379 coins.
+Azart’s official website is azartpay.com.
 Azart’s official Twitter account is @AzartPay.
-Azart’s official website is azartpay.com.

 Azart Coin Trading

-Azart can be traded on these cryptocurrency exchanges: Stocks.Exchange and CryptoBridge.
-It is usually not currently possible to buy alternative cryptocurrencies such as Azart directly using US dollars.
-Investors seeking to trade Azart should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Azart using one of the aforementioned exchanges.
+Azart can be bought or sold on the following cryptocurrency exchanges: CryptoBridge and Stocks.Exchange.
+It is usually not possible to purchase alternative cryptocurrencies such as Azart directly using U.S. dollars.
+Investors seeking to acquire Azart should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Azart using one of the exchanges listed above.

 Receive News & Updates for Azart Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Azart and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.